Ahn Chang Ho: Legacy and memorials

 In 2011, the Ellis Island Foundation installed a plaque honoring Ahn to commemorate the 100th anniversary of his entrance to the United States through Ellis Island from London on September 3, 1911.
 He sailed from Glasgow aboard the SS Caledonia.

 The City of Los Angeles, in the early 1990s, named the intersection of Jefferson Boulevard and Van Buren Place - across from the Korean National Association and Korean Presbyterian church - "Dosan Ahn Chang Ho Square" in his honor.
 In 2002, the main freeway interchange in downtown Los Angeles where the 10 Freeway and 110 Freeway meet was also renamed the Dosan Ahn Chang Ho Memorial Interchange.

-The third pattern of ITF-style Taekwondo, which is made up of 24 movements, is called Do-San or Dosan in his honor.
-This is the pattern that is required to advance from 7th Kup Yellow Belt with a Green Tag to 6th Kup Green Belt.
+The third pattern of ITF-style Taekwondo, which is made up of 24 movements, is called Do-San in his honor.

 In 2012, Ahn was posthumously inducted into the International Civil Rights Walk of Fame at the Martin Luther King Jr. National Historic Site in Atlanta, Georgia.
 His grandson Philip Cuddy accepted the honor at the ceremony in Atlanta on his behalf.

 On November 8, 2013, Ahn was given an Honorary Diploma by his alma mater, Yonsei University, in recognition of his service as a teaching assistant at Gusae Hakdang and for his work at Jejungwon and Severance Hospital.
 Ahn was also a positive influence on many Yonsei and Severance Medical School alumni.
 Susan Cuddy's son, Philip Cuddy pressed for the awarding of the honorary diploma and provided the historical records.
 Yonsei President accepted the diploma in a ceremony in Seoul on Ahn's behalf.

 The Republic of Korea Navy Dosan Ahn Changho-class submarine was named for him and the lead ship entered service on 13 August 2021.